 • Bethel has the highest percentage of alumni rated as “highly effective teachers” in the classroom of any other college in Indiana, according to a report by the Indiana Department of Education.

-• Eighty-six percent of Bethel students who have applied to medical school have been accepted.
+• Ninety-two percent of Bethel students who have applied to medical school have been accepted.
 This is nearly twice the national average of 45%.

 • Sign language interpreting students achieved a 100% pass rate for the National Interpreter Certification (NIC) written exam.